mah0x211/lua-reco/README.md

 **Returns**

-1. `co:userdata`: reco object or nil.
+1. `co:table`: table wrapped in the reco metatable, or nil.
 2. `err:str`: error string.